 Circular columns add space and light to construction, with less view obstruction than other shapes.
 They are easily finished too, and have no sharp corners to chip and break.
 Cardboard pillar formers are the most efficient way to pour concrete pillars for buildings, entrances, bridges, lampposts and other residential and commercial structures.
 They are light, which benefits the health and safety of workers; they require little bracing; and they can be sized to order (including different heights and diameters on the same job) and easily cut on the job if required, with a circular or hand saw.
 Plain finish tubes are available for pillars that will not be visible to the public, while fairface finish tubes are available for spaces where aesthetics are important.
 They give a really smooth finish, requiring no finishing or painting (whereas shuttering has gaps in it, leaving lines that need to be polished out or painted over).

 Form-A-Round tubes are also an economical way to create voids in concrete floors, roof slabs, bridge decks, beams and piles.
 The concrete void forms can be used with cast-in-place concrete and pre-cast concrete.
 Voids are of course used to run insulation, electric wires, cables or pipework through, but creating voids can also allow you to reduce weight and materials used, without losing out on strength or integrity (strength is provided by steel cables and rebar, not necessarily by excessive amounts of concrete).
 Cardboard tubes can also be used to fill a void.

 Multiple Finish Options

-Economy, Smooth, Matt or Gloss finish options, depending on whether the pillars will be visible to the public or not.
+Economy spiral or Smooth fair-faced finish options, depending on whether the pillars will be visible to the public or not.
 The time and labour savings provided by the finish options can be significant in areas where aesthetics are important, because they can eliminate the need for polishing or painting (required when you use steel shuttering to pour columns).